Javed Chaudhry: Controversies and criticism

 Javed Chaudhry has faced criticism on multiple accounts.
-In 2012, he was accused of victim blaming, on basis of his April 1 column in the Urdu newspaper Daily Express.
+In 2012, he was accused of victim blaming, on the basis of his April 1 column in the Urdu newspaper Daily Express.
 In 2018, in his satirical article, he claimed that Bushra Bibi married Imran Khan, after being directed by the Prophet in a dream.
 Bushra blatantly rejected this claim.

-Javed was also criticized for doing nothing, during popular stand-off between Qadir Mandokhail and Firdous Ashiq Awan which led to Awan slapping Mandokhail, in his show.
+Javed was also criticized for doing nothing, during popular stand-off between Qadir Mandokhail and Firdous Ashiq Awan which led to Awan slapping Mandokhail, on his show.

-In 2019, he published alleged interview of by-then NAB chairman Javed Iqbal in his column published on Daily Express, which NAB called fake and untrue.
+In 2019, he published alleged interview of by-then NAB chairman Javed Iqbal in his column published in Daily Express, which NAB called fake and untrue.